vectara/vectara-docs/www/docs/common-use-cases/recommendation-systems/overview.md

 Vectara can be used as a semantic recommendation system out of the box in order to provide your users with semantically similar documents/products.

-# Before you begin
+## Semantic recommendation system considerations
 Before you begin using <Config v="names.product"/> for a semantic recommendation system, it's useful to think through what types of recommendation flows you want to enable.
 For example:
 - Do you want to recommend based on the entire document content or just 1 section/field like the document title?
 - Do you want to recommend semantically similar content regardless of the source language or do you want to only match a particular language?
 - Are you looking for exact duplicates or semantic similarity?

-# Exact duplicate matching
+## Exact duplicate matching
 Exact duplicate matching can be useful when you want to ensure no duplicate content exists in your corpora or to find exact matches of "known bad" documents like those that might violate compliance rules in your organization.
 In general,